-Anthony Thévenet - Beaujolais Villages - 2017
+Anthony Thévenet - Morgon "Vieilles Vignes" - 2017

-Alongside the likes of Justin Dutraive, Pierre Cotton, Yann Bertrand, Jules Metras and Keke Descombes; Anthony Thévenet forms part of the young new guard of vigneron, defending the purity of Cru Beaujolais.
+Alongside the likes of Justin Dutraive, Pierre Cotton, Yann Bertrand, Jules Metras and Keke Descombes, Anthony Thévenet forms part of the young new guard of vigneron, defending the purity of Cru Beaujolais.

 Neighbour to Domaine Lapierre and Jean Foillard in Villié-Morgon, Anthony Thévenet stands proud amongst the 40-153 year old vines he inherited from his late grandfather in 2010 in the small town of Douby.

 All fruit is hand-picked and hand-sorted directly in the vineyard, anything unworthy is then thrown to mulch.
-Depending on vintage, gravity fed fruit sees carbonic maceration as bunches for anywhere between 8-25 days.
-Wild fermentation and maturation are carried out in either old large format oak or concrete vats and always finished without correction, unfined and unfiltered.
+Depending on vintage, gravity-fed fruit sees carbonic maceration as bunches for anywhere between 8-25 days.
+Wild fermentation and maturation are carried out in either old large-format oak or concrete vats and always finished without correction.
+Unfined and unfiltered.